What Should You Expect from the Professor?

 Access to lectures, course syllabus, reading materials, assignments and more

-The structure of an online classroom may vary from university to university.
+The structure of an online classroom may vary from college to college.
 However, most online courses (programs) exist or are housed in a learning management system (LMS).
-The LMS will provide you with access to all that you will need during your time in the online classroom.
-A simple LMS will consist of areas similar to a home page or main online campus area where students will then find a section for their login or access into their specific course/program area.
-Within the online classroom, upon login, the student will find everything he/she needs in the form of icons or buttons where folders or conference areas exist for all classroom discussion.
+The LMS is designed to provide you with access to all that you my need during your time in the online classroom.
+A simple LMS consists of areas similar to a home page or main online campus area where students can find a section for their login or access into their specific course/program area.
+Within the online classroom, upon login, the student can find everything he or she needs in the form of icons or buttons where folders or conference areas exist for all classroom discussion.

 "Participation is critical to an online learning environment because this is where a great deal of the learning takes place."

 The learning management system should include conference areas, folders, or specific areas where students can gain access to the course syllabus, reading materials, lectures, articles, and so forth needed for the course.
-You can expect to have written lectures posted weekly for you to read and also discussion questions that you respond back to in order to invoke thoughtful discussion that relate to the course objectives.
-This will be your participation in your online classroom.
-Sometimes you will find actual requirements that you must meet in order to gain full participation points for the week.
+You can expect to have written lectures posted weekly for you to read and also discussion questions that you respond back to in order to invoke thoughtful discussions that relate to the course objectives.
+This is generally how participation works in your online classroom.
+Sometimes there are actual requirements that you must meet in order to gain full participation points for the week.
 In other words, you might be required to post so many responses per week in order to meet the participation requirement for your online course.
 This should be spelled out in the course syllabus.

 Participation is critical to an online learning environment because this is where a great deal of the learning takes place.
-This will vary per course and based upon the professor's requirements.
-Take note of this as you check into any online program you are reviewing or ask about it since it will vary, but could become a potential problem if you are not willing to put forth the necessary time needed for the course (program area) you are interested in pursuing.
+However, this ca vary per course and based upon the instructor's requirements.
+Take note of this as you check into any online program you are reviewing or ask about it since it can vary, but could become a potential problem if you are not willing to put forth the necessary time needed for the course (program area) you are interested in pursuing.